kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 ### Avoid multiple instances of pods

-To ensure that the Pet Set controller can safely use pods and ensure at most one pod instance is running on the cluster at any time for a given pod name, it must be possible to make pod deletion strongly consistent.
+To ensure that the StatefulSet controller can safely use pods and ensure at most one pod instance is running on the cluster at any time for a given pod name, it must be possible to make pod deletion strongly consistent.